2moe/envpath/Readme.md

 After learning the basic usage, we will continue to introduce and supplement more content.

-- The simplest: const-dirs
+- The simplest: consts
-- Common standard directories: base-dirs
+- Common standard directories: dirs
-- Advanced project directories: project-dirs
+- Advanced project directories: project

 In the following text, we will introduce what their functions are and what values they all have.